GeraldOkoth/C/README.md

 ## **Introduction to C programming language.**

 This is a complete introduction to C programming language.
+Implementing basic programs.